paich64/C64MEGA65/tests/README.md

 * Check the 8580 filters using the [Smile to the Sky demo](https://csdb.dk/release/?id=172574)
 * Check true stereo SID using the [Game of Thrones demo](https://csdb.dk/release/?id=157533)
-* Use [Sidplay64](https://csdb.dk/release/?id=161475) and dedicated stereo SID files to test the various "Right SID port" settings.
+* Use [Sidplay64](https://csdb.dk/release/?id=161475) and dedicated stereo SID files to test the various "Right SID port" settings: `D420.d64` and `D500.d64`

+The folder [sidtests](sidtests) in this repo contains all these files.

 ### Writing to `*.d64` images